1960 Winter Olympics: Opening ceremonies

 The chairman of the Pageantry Committee was Walt Disney, who was responsible for producing both the opening and closing ceremonies at Blyth Memorial Arena.
 He organized an opening that included 5,000 entertainers, the release of 2,000 pigeons, and a military gun salute of eight shots, one for each of the previous Winter Olympic Games.
 The opening ceremonies were held on February 18, 1960, at Blyth Arena in the midst of a blizzard.
 The heavy snow fall caused traffic problems that delayed the ceremony by an hour.
 The festivities began with a sustained drum roll as the flags of each participating nation were raised on specially designed flag poles.
 Vice President Richard Nixon represented the United States government and declared the Games open.
 The Olympic cauldron was lit by Kenneth Henry, Olympic champion of the 500 meter speed skating race at the 1952 Winter Olympics in Oslo.
 The Olympic oath was taken by Carol Heiss on behalf of all the athletes.
 As the national delegations left the stadium fireworks concluded the ceremonies.

 Closing ceremonies

-The Games were brought to a close on afternoon of February 28 in Blyth Memorial Arena in front of 20,000 people.
+The Games were brought to a close on afternoon of February 28 at the Blyth Memorial Arena in front of 20,000 people.
 Flags of the participating nations were followed by the athletes who marched as a group with no national distinctions, a tradition carried over from the 1956 Summer Olympics.
-The flag bearers made a semi-circle around the rostrum and the national anthems of Greece (even though the nation did not send a delegation to Squaw Valley), the United States, and Austria were played as their respective flags were raised.
-The Olympic Charter determinates that the Greek flag honors Greece as the originators of the Olympic Games, and it was displayed during the ceremony even despite Greece's absence, which was the only time in Olympic history that the country failed to send a team.
-The United States flag represented the host nation and the Austrian flag was raised because Innsbruck, Austria was to be the host of the next games.
+The flag bearers made a semi-circle around the rostrum and the national anthems of Greece (originators of the Olympic Games), the United States (hosts), and Austria (hosts of the 1964 Winter Olympics) were played as their respective flags were raised per tradition.
 IOC president Avery Brundage declared the Games closed, at which point the Olympic flame was extinguished.
-The Games concluded with the release of several thousand balloons.
+The ceremony concluded with the release of several thousand balloons.